 Whats new in the world of Buck & Bear?

+I recently featured on BBC1 Interior Design Masters, gilding a copper wall and signpainting a mirror and some signage for 21 Soho, it was an amazing experience!
 Back in 2020 i did an amazing artist collaboration with Hannah Rose Illustrations (look her up on Instagram, she’s amazing), she hugely inspired me to have a play with alcohol inks.
 So going forward i will be releasing more one-off pieces made with gold and alcohol inks, with my usual Buck & Bear style and hand painted wording on the back of the glass.
 I’ve also started making limited edition print runs of some of my popular designs as posters.

 Where do you most get your inspiration from?

-I spend a lot of time on Instagram, there’s such an amazing artist community on there, i’m inspired by everything i see on there.
+I spend a lot of time on Instagram, there’s such an amazing artist community on the platform, i’m inspired by everything i see on there.
 I am hugely inspired every day by Sophie Tea, she is honestly just everything i aspire to be, she’s really taken the art world by storm and is so refreshingly honest and you end up being so invested in her as a person and as a brand.

 When did you sell your first piece and what did that feel like?

 I sold my first piece in April 2020, and in the eight months that followed that i then sold over 100 gold leaf signs.
 I honestly couldn’t believe it.
 I recently learnt what ‘imposter syndrome’ means and i totally relate to it, the feeling of not really feeling good enough, and it’s always the same when you get commissioned to create something, i get this feeling of ‘why do they think i’m good enough to make this’.
 I don’t really know if any artist ends up truly believing they are good at what they do!